public void Save(T entity)

 public object Invoke(IMethodInvocation invocation)

-bool manageTransaction = ! mOrm.isActiveTransaction;
+{ bool manageTransaction = ! mOrm.isActiveTransaction; if (manageTransaction) { TransactionAttribute transactionAttribute =GetTransactionAttribute(invocation.Method);

 mOrm.BeginTransaction(transactionAttribute.isolationLevel);